 The CGD Society receives a licence fee from the use of the Jeans for Genes Day® trademark which it owns and which funds the majority of the charity's activities.
 The remaining income is raised through voluntary donations from members and supporters.

-The charity’s mission is to be the leading source of information and support for individuals and families affected by CGD in the UK.
+The charity’s mission is to be the leading source of information and support for families and individuals affected by CGD in the UK and around the world.
 By sharing the learning and expertise from these patients and the medical professionals who treat them, the CGD Society has become the leading global authority on CGD and an organisation that is respected by affected families and medical professionals throughout the world.

 In order to keep its overheads to a minimum, the CGD Society does not employ any staff directly.
 Instead it collaborates with Genetic Disorders UK to ensure that the charity is run professionally and at a low cost base.